Brochures and pamphlets remain a quick, easy and inexpensive way to get your message across to new customers.

 It is usually printed on a single sheet of paper with the text of the pamphlet on one page and an image or illustration on the opposite side.

-A pamphlet can be used for advertising products or local businesses because it’s a cheap way to spread awareness about a single subject, such as in the example below.
+A pamphlet can be used for advertising products or local businesses because it’s a quick and affordable way to spread awareness about a single subject, such as in the example below.

-Pamphlets are usually for non-commercial use but can be employed for marketing purposes.
+You can create pamphlets are usually for non-commercial or for marketing purposes.

 You can still add branding elements to your pamplets to improve brand awareness.
 A Venngage business account gives you access to My Brand Kit so you can automatically import your branding into designs with a single click.